Sustainable Investing: Adopting a broader view to the term “value creation”.

 Renewable Energy Investing, what does it mean?

-Our company, Distributed Energy, have kept an eye on the mounting investor concerns surrounding the environmental and social issues in investment decisions made by their general partners (GP).
-In response to this, GP’s are scrambling to demonstrate that they are fully integrating environmental, social and governance (ESG) considerations at the investment committee level or are taking action to improve ESG performance of their portfolio’s.
+Our company, Distributed Energy, has kept an eye on the mounting investor concerns surrounding the environmental and social issues in investment decisions made by their general partners (GP).
+In response to this, GP’s are scrambling to demonstrate that they are fully integrating environmental, social and governance (ESG) considerations at the investment committee level or are taking action to improve the ESG performance of their portfolios.
 On the other hand, the very nature of the investment decisions we’ve made at Distributed Energy, on behalf of our investors and the solutions we provide to our energy customers, have been ESG focused since our onset.
 This approach has been embedded in our core business model.
-To make this observation a reality, we have assembled a team with deep sector understanding, internal technical capabilities and investment know-how across multiple technologies.
-Our overarching goal is to provide efficient, sustainable and environmentally-friendly energy alternatives for our energy consumers in developing countries while generating top-tier returns for our investors.
+To make this observation a reality, we have assembled a team with deep sector understanding, internal technical capabilities, and investment know-how across multiple technologies.
+Our overarching goal is to provide efficient, sustainable, and environmentally-friendly energy alternatives for our energy consumers in developing countries while generating top-tier returns for our investors.

 What to look for when investing in renewable energy?

 Greenwashing has unfortunately become a common business practice, especially now.
-It is the practice of making an unsubstantiated or misleading claim about the environmental benefits of a product, service, technology or business practice.
-This dishonest form of self promotion is largely driven by external pressures such as stricter environmental regulations, differentiating factor for competitive advantage, and from investor / public pressure for businesses to adopt more environmentally-friendly practices.
+It is the practice of making an unsubstantiated or misleading claim about the environmental benefits of a product, service, technology, or business practice.
+This dishonest form of self-promotion is largely driven by external pressures such as stricter environmental regulations, differentiating factor for competitive advantage, and from investor/public pressure for businesses to adopt more environmentally-friendly practices.

-This aside, one of the biggest challenges investment companies that are looking to legitimately adopt ESG practices face is finding the right investment approach for it and integrating it into their existing investment model.
+This aside, one of the biggest challenges investment companies that are looking to legitimately adopt sustainable investing practices face is finding the right investment approach for it and integrating it into their existing investment model.
 One reason for this is because investors and the media use the labels- ESG investing, social and responsible investing, and impact investing- interchangeably, blurring the boundaries between different aims.
 Equally important, as an investor, is understanding the company you are looking to invest in.
-Questions you need to be asking yourself are (a) How have they been performing financially?; (b) What is the teams background, experience and execution capability in the industry?; (c) How is the company unique?; (d) Do they have a rock solid business plan; (e) Are there opportunities for growth in the current market they are operating in and finally; (f) Investor relevance.
+Questions you need to be asking yourself are (a) How have they been performing financially?; (b) What is the team’s background, experience, and execution capability in the industry?; (c) How is the company unique?; (d) Do they have a rock-solid business plan; (e) Are there opportunities for growth in the current market they are operating in and finally; (f) Investor relevance.
 The last point is particularly important and should not be underestimated.
 If there are multiple connections between your investment strategy and the business investment structure, you are likely to get more deeply engaged and the investor “fit” becomes more obvious.

 It goes without saying that the best investment opportunities in energy markets are with companies that have: